-Invited CIOs from multinational enterprises including Bechtel, Boeing, BP, Caterpillar, Disney, Dow, ExxonMobil, FedEx, Ford, Goldman Sachs, Honeywell, JPM Chase, McDonald's, MetLife, Pfizer, P&G, Starbucks, State Farm, Wal-Mart, etc.
+Invited CIOs from multinational enterprises including Bechtel, Boeing, BP, Disney, Dow, ExxonMobil, FedEx, Ford, Goldman Sachs, Honeywell, JPM Chase, McDonald's, MetLife, Pfizer, P&G, Starbucks, State Farm, Wal-Mart, etc.

 Premier venture capitalists through CIOSE joint sponsorship with Kleiner Perkins Caufield and Byers; the partners help identify the primary opportunities and challenges of the IT sector.

 Establishment CEOs from top ten computer companies; their presentations open a dialogue on mutual issues with representative enterprise customers.

 Entrepreneurs leading truly innovative emerging technology firms.
 They provide an unmatched perspective on the most promising areas of IT innovation and investment.
 And the CIOs respond with immediate feedback on product need and service placement.

 Naomi is a Director of Oracle and Akamai Technologies.
 She is also a Trustee of the Boston Science Museum and Vice Chairman of New Leaders.
 She was the co-founder of the Research Board, a private sector institution sponsored by one hundred CIOs from the largest companies in North America and Europe.
 She received a B.A. with high honors from Vassar College and a graduate degree from the London School of Economics.